The best alarm clocks of 2021 - CNN Underscored

 - Snooze: We tested how easy it was to snooze the alarm, and took note if it was customizable and easy to set.

-- Power: We took note if the clock needed batteries, a power cord or both.
+- Power: We noted if the clock needed batteries, a power cord or both.
 If it needed a power cord, we measured the cord.

 - Materials: We felt each alarm clock and judged how nice or cheap it felt, including buttons and dials.